CONTENTS

 them for the ride with their new initiative too and see how this works out.

-speaks to the creativity in the CBO [community-based organization] sector in
+creativity in the CBO [community-based organization] sector in working with our

-working with our partners and having them find solutions with us.
-You know, I
+partners and having them find solutions with us.
+You know, I referenced the

-referenced the Saskatoon Industry Education Council and the work they did with
+Saskatoon Industry Education Council and the work they did with us and continue

-us and continue to do with us on the youth side of the equation and the youth
+to do with us on the youth side of the equation and the youth employment side.

-in the persons with disabilities side, where we’ve got a key partner who is
+persons with disabilities side, where we’ve got a key partner who is willing to

-willing to roll up their sleeves, look at the challenge, and potentially look
+roll up their sleeves, look at the challenge, and potentially look at doing

-at doing things — I wouldn’t say differently — but maybe in a way that reaches
+things — I wouldn’t say differently — but maybe in a way that reaches out to

-out to those clients in a bit more strategic manner and make sure that they’re
+those clients in a bit more strategic manner and make sure that they’re getting

-that’s what’s important, is those clients, and making sure that they’re
+what’s important, is those clients, and making sure that they’re benefiting

 Brittney